dazcode/terminaloverflow/README.md

 * Mouse & keyboard navigation
 * Customize and link helper containers to understand commands and options
 * Leverage multiple command data sources: history, recommended, and saved commands
-* Designed for use in terminals such as Google Cloud Console
+* Designed for use in terminals such as Google Cloud Shell

 <!--